 The ICRC has worked in Guinea since 1970, opening its delegation in 2001.
-It seeks to protect people affected by situations of violence, restore links between separated relatives, enhance the capacity of the health system and improve water supply.
-It visits detainees and advises the authorities on detention-related matters.
-It also promotes IHL and humanitarian principles among the armed and security forces, authorities and civil society.
-Since 2009, the delegation has supported the ICRC office in Sierra Leone.
-The ICRC works with each National Society to strengthen its capacities, including to respond to emergencies and to promote the Movement.
+It seeks to protect violence-affected people, restore links between separated relatives, help enhance the capacity of the health system and improve water supply.
+It visits detainees and advises the authorities and civil society.
+Since 2009, the delegation oversees the ICRC's cooperation and prevention activities in Sierra Leone.
+The ICRC works with each National Society to help it strengthen its capacities, including to respond to emergencies and to promote the Movement.

 BUDGET IN KCHF

-Protection 1,751
+Protection 1,759

-Assistance 2,813
+Assistance 2,184

-Prevention 1,445
+Prevention 1,335

-Cooperation with National Societies 1,079
+Cooperation with National Societies 925

 General -

-Total 7,088
+Total 6,203

-Of which: Overheads 433
+Of which: Overheads 378

 PERSONNEL

-Expatriates 15

-National staff (daily workers not included) 98
+PERSONNEL Mobile staff 11